cpske/ISP/about.md

 // Java - in Java the 3rd parameter is required, e.g. email("Santa", "Claus", 1)
 static final String DOMAIN = "ku.th";
 /**
  * Return the Email address for a KU person.
-Works only for Thai names.
  * @param firstname person's first name
  * @param lastname  person's last name
  * @param nlast number of chars from last name to use